 What happens with my application after I submit it?

-Once your volunteer application is submitted, it will be forwarded to the White Sands National Monument Volunteer coordinator for review.
-If your skills, interest, and availably correspond with current volunteer opportunities, the volunteer coordinator will contact you to discuss the opportunity and to arrange an interview.
+Once your volunteer application is submitted, it will be forwarded to the White Sands National Park Volunteer Coordinator for review.
+If your skills, interest, and availability correspond with current volunteer opportunities, the volunteer coordinator will contact you to discuss the opportunity and to arrange an interview.
 The volunteer coordinator will also conduct reference checks.
 When you submit your application, please include a resume and at least two current references.

 What volunteer positions are available?